Thrift Savings Plan to Open Mutual Fund Window in Summer 2022

 Customer service expansions include 24-hour automated virtual assistance and a dedicated live chat “ThriftLine.”
 Users can also call ThriftLine’s hotline for phone assistance.

-The TSP mobile app, slated for launch in mid-2022, will allow users to manage their TSP and communicate with virtual assistants on the go.
+The TSP mobile app, slated for launch in mid-2022, will allow users to manage their TSP and communicate with virtual assistants.
 The app will feature easy log-in options tailored to your smartphone’s built-in software, like fingerprint access and facial recognition.

 “The new functions will give participants more self-service options to meet the expectations of an increasingly digital, savvy TSP customer,” Beeman said.